ship-it-mind/cipher-chatbot/README.md

 > Make sure that the FastAPI is up and running

 We will copy the generated link (the one with https as Facebook requires the webhook to be secure).
-And note that this link expires after eight hours and changes every time you rerun the command.
+And note that this link expires after eight hours and changes every time you run the command.

 ![Ngrok](assets/ngrok.png)